Lwant-02/oasis-th-co/README.md

-This is the project using next js , supabase and many library!
+This is the project using React js,React router dom , supabase and many library!

 Website link -https://oasis-th-co.vercel.app
 Use this email & password to enter